nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 | !CHAOS Control System |                   282 | 80.14%              | 39.01%              | 1.42%                         |

 We then looked at the unactionable memory alerts.
-Developers on Coverity interface can mark an alert as False Positive or Intentional which gives us direct feedback about the alerts from the respective project developers.
+Developers in our dataset had the ability to mark an alert as False Positive or Intentional which gives us direct feedback about the alerts from the respective project developers.
 We see that memory alerts